 Build a Container Image

-KIWI NG is capable of building native Container Images from scratch and derived ones.
-KIWI NG Container images are considered to be native since the KIWI NG tarball image is ready to be loaded into a Container Runtime like Podman, Docker or Containerd, including common container configurations.
+KIWI NG can build native container images from scratch or using existing images.
+KIWI NG container images are considered to be native, because a KIWI NG tarball image can be loaded directly into container runtimes like Podman, Docker or Containerd, including common container configurations.

-The Container configuration metadata is provided to KIWI NG as part of the XML description file using the <containerconfig> tag.
-The following configuration metadata can be specified:
+The container configuration metadata is supplied to KIWI NG as part of the XML description file using the <containerconfig> tag.
+The following configuration metadata can be specified.

 containerconfig attributes:

-• maintainer: Specifies the author field of the container, this is equivalent to the MAINTAINER directive in a Dockerfile.
+• maintainer: Specifies the author of the container.
+Equivalent to the MAINTAINER directive in a Dockerfile.

 • user: Sets the user name or user id (UID) to be used when running entrypoint and subcommand.
 Equivalent of the USER directive of a Dockerfile.